weirdev/lagern/BackupCore/Notes.md

 ﻿*********************
 IN PROGRESS
 List all backups while browsing
-Ability to add new backup (commit) only updating (checking for changes) some files
-	Metadata heuristics to determine this
-		size, date modified
-	This is new default behavior
-		Give command line switch to force checking of all files Ignore/Save patterns
+Ignore/Save patterns
 	Git like system for tracking?
 	Use patterns to classify files for checking for changes